What is an Instant Pot? Learn the differences between instant pot vs. slow cooker & pressure cooker and how to cook delicious recipes with it.

 1. Huge time saver.

 With its multiple built-in cooking modes (including sautéing), I can now brown the meats and ingredients directly inside the pot without using my stove and a separate pot.
-That means less dishes to clean!
+That means fewer dishes to clean!

 2. Delayed Electric Timer.